Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Introduction

-Here we describe a two-stage decision process that distinguishes between the primary judgment task and the prior problem of choosing which decision aids to rely on.
-This prior choice is itself a decision about which a crowd can exhibit wisdom; individuals can make good decisions about what information or interpretative tools will be helpful, and it is possible that the collective decisions on this initial task is a source of both individual accuracy and predictive diversity.
-Alternatively, it is possible that the collective choice of decision aids harms group accuracy, even if the choices improve individual decisions on average.
-Thus, a fundamental question for the crowd wisdom literature is whether a group's collective choices reduce individual error more than they remove predictive diversity or vise versa.
-Do members of the group tend to choose aids with less biasing potential?
-More?
-Or do they perhaps choose a collection of aids with errors that ``bracket'' the true value, allowing different errors to cancel each other out?
-In any case, the choice of decision aids is a crucial stage in many group decision making settings.
+While striving to meet the goal of bringing relevant information to ``the point where the decision is made'' \citep[p.82]{simon_administrative_1957}, these systems can be imperfect.
+Business intelligence systems implement dashboards or scorecards of key performance metrics to guide teams' decisions \citep{rigby_management_2011,allio_strategic_2012}, but the chosen metrics can omit important information \citep{kaplan_balanced_1992}, visual presentations can bias judgments in subtle ways \citep{bremser_developing_2013}, and users' attention is often intentionally drawn to specific metrics \citep{few_information_2013}.
+For example, retail investors often choose investments based on an extreme subset of easily accessible performance metrics, but different presentations of information and choices can affect individuals' choice of investments \citep{benartzi_risk_1999,benartzi_naive_2001,diacon_framing_2007}.
+Similarly, nonpartisan voter guides are supposed to inform voters \citep{mummolo_how_2017,boudreau_roadmaps_2019}, but frames that emphasize ``a subset of potentially relevant considerations'' \citep[p.
+230]{druckman_implications_2001} have been found to alter political behaviors by drawing focus to particular aspects of public discourse \citep{nelson_issue_1999,scheufele_framing_1999,diacon_framing_2007}.

-In \citet{larrick_social_2012}, the authors describe crowd wisdom as a two-stage process that has initial judgments as the first stage and updating through a person-to-person social influence process as the second stage.
-Whether explicitly or not, these two stages frame the bulk of the wisdom of the crowd literature today.
-The choice of information and decision aids can happen before or after the formation of an initial judgment or in the midst of group interactions, and because of this concurrency, we do not link our model to Larrick \emph{et al.}'s stages.
-To facilitate analytical clarity and provide a means to assess the role of decision aid choice independent of direct social influence, we focus on behaviors without social influence.
-Future work could connect the two sources of influence on initial beliefs.
+Regardless of the context for a decision support system, it creates a two-stage decision-making process.
+Before rendering the primary judgment, decision support systems put users in the position of choosing what information to utilize.
+This choice is a decision where a crowd can exhibit wisdom; individuals can make good decisions about what information or interpretative tools will be helpful, and the decisions on this initial task may be a source of both individual accuracy and predictive diversity.
+Thus, a fundamental question for the crowd wisdom literature is whether a group's collective choices for the first decision reduce individual error more than they remove predictive diversity or vice versa.
+Do group members choose aids with more or less biasing potential?
+Relatedly, do they choose aids such that the final judgments ``bracket'' the true value, allowing different errors to cancel each other out?
+To begin to address these questions, we formalize two distinct effects for decision aid use and decision aid choice.